Optimizing Deep Decarbonization Pathways in California with Power System Planning Using Surrogate Level-based Lagrangian Relaxation: Technical Method

 CAISO must also satisfy reliability requirements, particularly the planning reserve margin (PRM).
 These requirements ensure that the portfolio, even with high renewable penetration, can meet energy demands.
 The PRM guarantees that the peak load, with some additional headroom, in a given year is satisfied by the installed capacity.
 Each resource contributes to the PRM by a fraction of its installed capacity.

-For thermal unit capacity, it is modified by the net qualifying capacity fraction (NQC).
-Storage contributes as the 4-hour capacity, also modified by the NQC.
+For thermal unit and large hydro capacity, it is modified by the net qualifying capacity fraction (NQC).
 Wind and solar are modified by the effective load-carrying capacity (ELCC), a fraction that decreases as renewable penetration increases.
 The ELCC is approximated by a 3-dimensional piece-wise linear surface, with axes representing the capacity of wind and solar, respectively.
+This ELCC surface is visualized in Fig. \ref{fig:elcc}.
 Each solar or wind resource in CAISO contributes to the total axis value by its capacity and a multiplier, denoted as $mult^{axis}$.

 The resulting 3D surface is comprised of flat segments referred to as facets, which together create the overall shape of the ELCC representation.
 The facets simplify the complex relationships between wind, solar, and ELCC by breaking down the surface into a series of linear segments, making it easier to analyze and understand the impact of different resource capacities on the overall system \cite{RESOLVE}.
 Then, the ELCC value of each facet is characterized by an intercept and slope on each axis.
-In optimization, the final value for this piece-wise linear ELCC is determined by setting the ELCC as the minimum of each facet value.
+In the optimization, the final value for this piece-wise linear ELCC is determined by setting the ELCC as the minimum of each facet value.
 With $R_{wind}$ and $R_{solar}$ denoting the subsets of CAISO wind and solar resources, the following equation computes the ELCC for each year $y$ based on the capacity of wind and solar resources in CAISO:

-Similarly, the ELCC of storage resources are characterized by an two-dimensional piecewise linear surface.
+Similarly, storage contributes through the 4-hour capacity.
+The ELCC of storage resources are characterized by a two-dimensional piecewise linear surface.

 The following equation ensures that the planning reserve margin (PRM) for each year $y$ is met, taking into account the contributions from different types of resources, such as thermal units, storage, wind, and solar: